-Time Regulations
+6.2 Time Regulations

-- (1) Three twelve-minute quarters and one 10 minute quarter (4th) plus 7 plays.
+- (1) Four ten-minute quarters with a running clock plus 7 plays in the fourth quarter.
 Five-minute halftime. - (2) The clock will be a running clock except for timeouts and injuries.
 The clock will continue running after a score is made. - (3) Each team will be allowed $\underline{2}$ time-outs per half.
 Time-outs will be one-minute in length.
-Restart at snap.
+Clock restarts at snap.
 If a team with no time-outs remaining calls a time-out, the referee will inform the coach that he has no more time-outs and the clock will continue to run. - (4) During regular season if a game is tied it will remain a tie.
 During playoffs, we will use the following method:

-(a) After an official's time out of 2 minutes, during which time officials and team captains will have a coin toss, the winner will have the choice of playing offense or defense first.
-Both teams will go in the direction of the wind, or if no wind, in the direction chosen by the loser of the toss. (b) Ball will be placed on the 16 yard line and each team will have 4 consecutive plays unless terminated by an interception which results in a turnover of the ball.
-If the game is still tied after 4 consecutive plays by each team, it will be done again until a winner is decided.
+(a) After an official's time out of 2 minutes, during which time officials and team captains will have a coin toss, the winner of the coin toss will have the choice of playing offense or defense first.
+Both teams will go in the direction of the wind, or if no wind, in the direction chosen by the loser of the toss.

+(b) Ball will be placed on the 16 yard line and each team will have 4 consecutive plays unless terminated by an interception which results in a turnover of the ball.
+If the game is still tied after 4 consecutive plays by each team, it process will be repeated until a winner is decided.

 (5) The period of time after a touchdown is made is known as the PAT or Point After Touchdown.
 During regulation game time, the game clock does not stop.
 During the Seven (7) Play Period or the Tie Breaker Period, the PAT is not counted as a numbered play, but will use the play clock as a guide.
 With two minutes remaining in regulation period (10 minutes into the last quarter), teams will be given a two minute warning and be instructed that the seven (7) play period will begin.
 The seven (7) play period has only the twenty-five (25) second play clock to use as a time guideline between plays.
 The officials will give down and play number on all plays remaining.
-Teams must continue to make first downs if they want to keep possession, as it is with using the clock.
+Teams must continue to make first downs if they want to keep possession, as it is during the remainder of the game before the 7 play period.
 However, if they do not make a first down, the defense has a chance to gain possession and use the remainder of the seven plays.
-PAT tries will not count as one of the seven plays.
 Kick offs will count as one of the plays.